 You don’t need a special license to drive a standard-sized RV.
 Your own driver’s license will be accepted, as long as it is not probationary and valid for the duration of your rental.
 If your license is not in English, an official translation will also be required.

 All motorhomes are already insured by the rental companies.
-However, for a truly worry-free holiday it is best to purchase your own Travel Insurance and to take the Full Insurance Cover offered by the rental company to reduce the excess or liability.
+However, for a truly worry-free holiday it is best to purchase your own motorhome insurance and to take the Full Insurance Cover offered by the rental company to reduce the excess or liability.
 If you already have your own automobile insurance, be sure to check if it covers “RV or motorhome rentals.”

 At pick up, you will be asked for a security deposit, or bond, that is refundable once the vehicle is returned in the same condition as it was at collection.
 The bond is usually taken from the renter or primary driver’s credit card, so make sure the card you provide has sufficient funds.